Common European Frameword of Reference for Languages (CEFRL) - Extract |

 [1] Full text of the CEFRL

 Among the criteria stated previously, contextualization has motivated our artistic approach since 2001.
 Why?
-First, because this criterion establishes musical expression including, obviously, the linguistic aspect attached to it.
-Then, because our approach is driven by a quest for environmental sense and this requires also taking into account, in a given context, all the language elements of the sound register.
+First, because this criterion establishes musical expression including, obviously, the linguistic aspect attached to it, whatever the locality.
+Second, because our approach is driven by a quest for meaning, and this requires also taking into account, in a given context, all the language elements of the sound register.

-This amounts to saying that this register is inseparable from intercomprehension which, well upstream of the written word, shows an interesting key on an intercultural level, to be precise around ecological questions.
-Indeed, by exploring the audible in the core of the musicality of languages, efficient, common and qualitative dynamics can emerge for this cause.
-Especially since there is in it a deep link with the immutable temporalities of nature, whatever the locality.
+This amounts to saying that this register also contributes to intercomprehension, which, well before the written word, offers an interesting key on an intercultural level, particularly regarding environmental realities.
+Indeed, by exploring the audible at the heart of the musicality of languages, meaning can also emerge on this level that preserves nature.

-So, certainly, it’s a cultural challenge.
-But very accessible, this one being based on linguistic and sound criteria with high contextual value, in that they optimize the relation to the present moment, therefore to the environment.
-This is why they are the subject of our method of creativitywhich precisely offers a nuanced language repertoire [2] for ecology.
-As a result, it constitutes a support for cultural mediation, as much for oral and written expression as for automated languages.
-Both for :
+So, certainly, it's a cultural challenge.
+But a very accessible one, based on criteria with high contextual value, in that they optimize the relation to the present moment, and therefore to the environment.
+This is why they are the subject of our creativity method, which offers a nuanced language repertoire [2] in this area, what therefore serves as a support for cultural mediation, oral as well as and written.
+Both for:

 [2] Outline of Our Repertoire: the Sounds of Languages